 Third quarter of a three-quarter honors sequence intended for well-prepared science and engineering majors.
-Topics include: electrochemistry, kinetics, coordination chemistry, nuclear chemistry, and an introduction to organic and biochemistry.
-Three hours lecture and one hour recitation.
-Students may not receive credit for both Chem.
-6CH or Chem.
-6C.
+Topics are similar to those in 6C but are taught at a higher level and faster pace.
+Students completing 6CH may not subsequently take 6C for credit.
 Prerequisites: Chem.
-6BH, Math.
-20B; Chem.
-6BL may be taken concurrently.
-(5)
+6BH and Math.
+20B.
+(S)